 First Nations Fine Arts (FNFA) Advanced Diploma is a 10 month program meant to enhance skills and confidence of graduates of the 2 year FNFA Diploma.
 The program is a combination of business courses, jewelry and sculpture with a mentoring approach to learning to increase confidence in moving forward in their artistic careers.
-The Advanced Diploma continues the work of Freda Diesing School of Northwest Coast Art in honouring and supporting the rich culture and tradition of First Nations art in the Northwest.
+The Advanced Diploma continues the work of Freda Diesing School of Northwest Coast Art in honoring and supporting the rich culture and tradition of First Nations art in the Northwest.

-Students of Aboriginal descent build on the solid foundation laid in the Diploma program in First Nations Northwest coast art by learning and practicing the traditional arts of jewelry and sculpture under the mentorship of world-renowned master artist/instructors.
+Students of Aboriginal descent build on the solid foundation laid in the Diploma program in First Nations Northwest coast art by learning and practicing the traditional arts of jewelry and sculpture under the mentor-ship of world-renowned master artist/instructors.

 The Advanced Diploma students will participate in portions of the FNFA field trips and public art exhibits to build on their skills of displaying, promoting and selling their own creative work.

 Students will learn fundamentals of graving in silver, gain advanced techniques in sculpture and have an introduction to business skills.
 Students will create three projects in silver (typically a ring, pendant and bracelet) and in sculpture they will create a project of their own conception and planning as approved by the instructor.
 The sculptures may include front-lets, rattles, clan hats, small totems or other projects as determined by skill and ideas.

 Students can opt to take portions of this program though must complete the program in its entirety to obtain the Advanced Diploma for a one year Certificate or complete two years of study to earn a Diploma.

 Visit Apply to CMTN for an Admissions Checklist and to apply online.

 Our Educational Advisors are here to help if you have any questions or need guidance along the way.

 Dates and locations